-In addition, there has increasingly been a reliance by the Secretary of State on "Damaging Information" in cases coming before the Commissioners.
-As outlined in Chapter Two, in view of their obligations under section 6(1) of the Human Rights Act 1998 the Commissioners have been required to further develop their policy and procedures in relation to "Damaging Information" cases in line with emerging jurisprudence.
-The appointment of a Special Advocate at an early stage in the proceedings and the engagement with the parties in the gisting process requires a significant time commitment on the part of the Commissioners in each case.
+In addition, there has increasingly been a reliance by the Secretary of State on Damaging Information in cases before the Commissioners.
+As outlined in Chapter Two, in light of their obligations under section 6(1) of the Human Rights Act 1998 the Commissioners have been required to further develop their policy and procedures in relation to 'Damaging Information' cases in line with emerging jurisprudence.
+The appointment of the Special Advocate at an early stage of the proceedings and the engagement with the parties in the 'gisting process' requires a significant time commitment on the part of the Commissioners appointed to each case.